-This degree provides the knowledge and practical skills to pursue careers in nutrition and health promotion, food innovation or quality and safety.
+Gain the knowledge and practical skills to pursue careers in nutrition and health promotion, food innovation, quality and safety.

 Start your unlimited journey today.

-As a Nutrition and Food Science graduate, you can look forward to career opportunities in:
+As a science graduate in nutrition and food science, you can look forward to career opportunities in:

 - Food product research and development

 - Food technology secondary teacher (with further study)

 Food Scientists are involved in new food product development, quality assurance, food regulations, research and development.
 You will use your understanding of the science behind food, its preparation and requirements to produce safe, nutritious and palatable food.

 The Nutrition and Physiology major is for students planning to do postgraduate studies in nutrition and dietetics with the intention of becoming an Accredited Practising Dietician, or seeking a career in nutritional science and allied health fields.

 Secondary Teacher in Food Technology